sabrinayan0229/DATA550_FinalProject/README.md

 # DATA550_FinalProject Alzheimer's Disease Analysis
 Welcome~~
-This repository contains the code and data for analyzing Alzheimer's disease data.
+This repository contains the code and data for analyzing Alzheimer's disease data. <br />
 ** I also upload the output file and plots as well.
 (Just in case you encounter any problems when you run my code locally on your end.) :)

 ## Dataset

-- Since it is a rather big dataset file, Github doesn't allow me to upload it straight in CVS format.
+- Since it is a rather big dataset file, Github doesn't allow me to upload it straight in CVS format. <br />
 I upload it as a zip file, please feel free to unzip it.

 OR

-- You can download it straight from the Kaggle website: https://www.kaggle.com/datasets/amitvkulkarni/aging-and-memory-alzheimers-statistics?resource=download
+- You can download it straight from the Kaggle website: <br />
+https://www.kaggle.com/datasets/amitvkulkarni/aging-and-memory-alzheimers-statistics?resource=download